-When a landlord is looking over a rental application, there are several key aspects of the application that the landlord will want to look when seeking low-risk tenants.
-Landlords will want to consider these aspects when reviewing each rental application as this helps them ensure that they are not taking on unnecessary risks when renting out their properties.
+When a landlord is looking over a rental application, there are several key aspects of the application the landlord will want to look at when seeking low-risk tenants.
+Landlords will want to consider these aspects when reviewing each rental application as this helps them ensure they are not taking on unnecessary risks when renting out their properties.

 Choosing quality tenants is in the best interest of the landlord to ensure their property is respected which will help minimize their repair and maintenance costs.
 It can also help limit the number of evictions and legal costs landlords incur.
 Quality tenants also help ensure more on-time payments that allow landlords to maintain a reliable source of income from their properties.